Timeline of the Russo-Ukrainian war (1 September 2025 – 31 December 2025): 19 September

 The HUR claimed to have destroyed a Russian DT-10 Vityaz multi-purpose tracked vehicle and laid mines during a raid on the Tendra Spit.

-President Zelenskyy announced that Ukraine would allow a limited exportation of "controlled" weapons which would fund an "increase in the production of drones for the front line".
+President Zelenskyy announced Ukraine would allow a limited exportation of "controlled" weapons which would fund an "increase in the production of drones for the front line".

-The Russian Defense Ministry claimed that Russian forces fully controlled the Serebriansky forest.
-Geolocated footage showed that Russian forces took the town of Muravka, northeast of Novopavlivka.
+The Russian Defense Ministry claimed Russian forces fully controlled the Serebriansky forest.
+Geolocated footage showed Russian forces took Muravka town, northeast of Novopavlivka.